aleen42/PersonalWiki/Programming/JavaScript/array/array.md

 ## Array [Back](./../JavaScript.md)

-In JavaScript, you can use a object literal or a class name to implicitly or explicitly to create an array object:
+In JavaScript, you can use a literal or a class name to create an array object:

 * Object Literal: